Raj-2002/Maven-Fuzzy-Factory-Database/POST_MID_AD_HOCS.md

 | 2012 | 11    | 618              | 30893.82      | 18849        |
 | 2012 | 12    | 506              | 25294.94      | 15433        |
 | 2013 | 1     | 42               | 2099.58       | 1281         |

+- Baseline Data: The established support plan will serve as valuable baseline data to track the evolution of revenue and margin with the rollout of the new product.
+- Positive Note: The observed growth pattern provides a promising outlook for the overall trajectory of the business.

 ## Impact of New Product Launch  April 05, 2013